← Back to Joy Hub

 Crossing the Chasm

 How technology products move from early adopters to mainstream enterprise.
-Essential for understanding where ThunderCat sits in the market and how enterprise license agreements fit into a productization strategy.
+The "chasm" is the dangerous gap most products fall into.
+Essential for understanding where any SaaS product sits in its adoption lifecycle — and how enterprise license agreements fit in.

 📣 Positioning